w32agobot/SKY130_SAR-ADC/openlane/README.md

 ```

 ### Generate LEF and GDS file
-Type into the Magic TCL-console:
+Type in the Magic TCL-console:
 ```
 lef write
 gds